nathanbrittin/Natural-Product-Bioactivity-Classification/README.md

 <img src=/figures/tsne_in-silico_and_gnps.png>

 ****
-- The t-SNE plot shows the distribution of in-silico generated MFPs (cirlces) and GNPS MFPs (triangles) in a 2D space.
+The t-SNE plot above shows the distribution of in-silico generated MFPs (cirlces) and GNPS MFPs (triangles) in a 2D space.
 The MFPs, when post-labelled with their drug classes are distincly clustered based on their classes pharmacophore, with each class clustering separately from each other.
 Additionally, the in-silico MFPs and the GNPS MFPs cluster very close to one another indicating that the structural information in the in-silico fingerprints is very similar to the experimental fingerprints.
 This separation of classes and grouping of in-silico and experimental indicated that the in-silico generated MFPs capture unique structural features that can be used for bioactivity classification of experimental data.

+A few of the clusters seem to overlap in the figure however this is mostly due to the 2D representation of the data.
+In higher dimensions, the clusters are more distinct and separable.
+The reduction from the 3,778 dimnesions of the fingerprint to 2 dimensions for visualization purposes causes some overlap in the clusters.

 ### 4. Training Machine Learning Models: